Travers Vale: International travels and theatre career in the United States

-Vale ventured with his wife [who had changed her name to Leah 'Lily' Vale] to India for a brief period before moving on to England.
+Vale ventured with his wife to India for a brief period before moving on to England.
 The couple gave birth to their first child, Violet Rachel Flohm Vale (later Violet Hilson after her marriage), on 27 May 1894, in Cardiff, Glamorgan, Wales.
 By 1898 the Vale family had moved to the United States, and Vale's play Strolling Players was given its American premiere at the Lyceum Theatre in Brooklyn, New York on Valentine's Day 1898.
 The premiere of a new play in four acts by Vale, After the War, was premiered in Athens, Georgia on October 7, 1898.

 In 1900, Leah gave birth to their second child, Olga Vale.
 By 1901 Vale had established the Travers Vale Stock Company, a theatre troupe which performed his own original plays and within which he also acted in productions of his own works.
 The company toured the United States in performances of After the War in 1901.
 In the summers of 1901-1903 the troupe was in residence at the Heim brothers Electric Park Theater in Kansas City, Missouri.
 Leah Vale died in Alabama on 13 May 1904.
 Travers later married the actress Louise Vale who performed in some of his films.
 She also predeceased him; dying of the Spanish flu on October 28, 1918 in Madison, Wisconsin.

 The Travers Vale Stock Company remained actively performing in theaters in a variety of cities in the United States into the second decade of the 20th century.
 As late as October 1911 the company was engaged at the Gayety Theatre in Hoboken, New Jersey performing a production of Alexandre Bisson's Madame X.